 Kelowna, B.C. is known around the world as a summer vacation paradise.
-Sparkling Lake Okanagan is a haven for thrill-seekers and nature-lovers alike, with sprawling beaches, waterparks, power boating, parasailing, paddle sports and much more.
+Kelowna activities around Sparkling Lake Okanagan are a haven for thrill-seekers and nature-lovers alike, with sprawling beaches, waterparks, power boating, parasailing, paddle sports and much more.
 Wineries and orchards in the surrounding hills supply the city with a cornucopia of options for fine dining, luxury tours and family fun.

 Winter in Kelowna is no slouch either, once the snow pack builds up.
 Downhill adventures at Big White Ski Resort, nordic skiing, snowshoeing, ice skating, ice wine tours and winter festivals tempt many travellers.